BIRAN/SAS_Visual_Forecasting/README.md

 2. Google Trends

 Besides, I made a timeline graph illustrating the development of time series forecasting.
 And based on Stefano's suggestion, I considered Google trends as the index for popularity of each forecasting method.
-For example, [exponential smoothing](https://biran.github.io/esm/)
+Please visit my [GitHub Page](https://biran.github.io/Overview-of-time-series-forecasting/) For example, [exponential smoothing](https://biran.github.io/Overview-of-time-series-forecasting/esm/),[Hidden Markov model](https://biran.github.io/Overview-of-time-series-forecasting/hmm/), [ARIMA](https://biran.github.io/Overview-of-time-series-forecasting/arima/), ARCH(https://biran.github.io/Overview-of-time-series-forecasting/arch/) and [VAR model](https://biran.github.io/Overview-of-time-series-forecasting/var/)

 I believe that in the french quote "Ce qui se conçoit bien s'énonce clairement - Et les mots pour le dire arrivent aisément" (*L'Art poétique* by Nicolas Boileau-Despréaux (1674)), which roughly translates to "what you clearly understand is easy to explain - and words come easy".
 This quote is very important to me, because I realized that it is so true.